tvlfyi/tvix/README.md

 configuration.

-When making changes to Cargo dependency configuration in any of the Rust projects under `//tvix`, be sure to run `crate2nix generate` in `//tvix` itself and commit the changes to the generated `Cargo.nix` file.
+When making changes to Cargo dependency configuration in any of the Rust projects under `//tvix`, be sure to run

-`crate2nix` is available via `direnv` inside of depot, or can be built from the `third_party.nixpkgs.crate2nix` attribute of depot.
-Make sure to build it from depot to avoid generating files with a different version that might have different output.
+`mg run //tvix:crate2nixGenerate --` in `//tvix` itself and commit the changes to the generated `Cargo.nix` file.

 ## License structure